Vaishk520/scheme-stream/README.md

-This is a test for auto versioning.
+This is a test for versioning.